EdgePi-Cloud/node-red-edgepi-thermocouple/README.md

 # Using Node Red
 If Node-RED is not yet installed, please see instructions for installing Node-RED at https://github.com/osensa/node-red-edgepi-led-array.

+# Installing this node
+1. git clone this repository
+2. Change to project directory: $ cd node-red-edgepi-thermocouple
+3. Install dependencies: $ npm install
+4. Change to .node-red directory: $ cd ~/.node-red
+5. $ npm install path_to_project_directory

+# Troubleshooting
+* Note: upon being deployed, this node will run a bash executable to install Python module dependencies.
+The executable may not have the necessary file permissions to perform these operations.
+If an error related to file permissions is encountered, enter the following in the project directory, in order to give the bash script execute permission:
+    - `$ chmod +x edgepi-thermocouple`

 # About
 This node sets up a multiprocessing environment consisting of the following features:
 1. Node runs in parent process (where Node-RED is running), and receives as input an injected value.
 This injected value can be any value, its purpose is only to signal the Node to trigger a "sample temperature" command to the Python script running in the child process.